MaastrichtU-IDS/d2s-docs/docs/services-utilities.md

 Each service is run using [Docker](https://docs.docker.com/install/).
 They have been configured to be deployed on a common network, sharing volumes in `workspace/`.
 Services configuration can be changed in the docker-compose.yml file or using deployments.

+> See also the list of tools to work with knowledge graphs published by STI Innsbruck at [stiinnsbruck.github.io/kgs](https://stiinnsbruck.github.io/kgs)

 ---

 ## Integrated services